 You can choose any suitable way to wrap text around images in Gutenberg, and do even more with the right blocks!
 The most important thing is that you can easily perform this task without extra plugins.

-Proper image and text alignment in Gutenberg will contribute to the overall readability of your website – feel free to play around with them to serve your readers better.
+Proper image and text alignment in Gutenberg contribute to design compositional flow, which is essential for better storytelling and readability – feel free to play around with them to serve your readers better.
 So what is your preferred way to align images with text in the Gutenberg WordPress editor?